Corona-IDE/flare-gradle-opertions-plugins/README.md

 The requirement for a copy of the license being included in distributions is fulfilled by a copy of the [LICENSE](./LICENSE) file being included in constructed JAR archives

+## Contributing

+Information for how to contribute to the Flare Operations Plugins can be found in [the contribution guidelines](CONTRIBUTING.md)

 ## Plug-ins

 ### org.starchartlabs.flare.merge-coverage-reports